There are five great risks facing the planet and its people. Can good governance intervene?

 What do we take away from this nightmare?

-The picture of risk painted by the WEF shouldn’t come as a surprise to anyone with a passing interest in economics, history and sociology.
+The picture of risk painted by many organisations around the world shouldn’t come as a surprise to anyone with a passing interest in economics, history and sociology.

 Good governance can be the difference between life and death, between a future worth fighting for or a past just worth mourning.